joshgerdes/jekyll-uno/_posts/2012-08-17-mssql_and_large_insert_statements.md

 ---
 title:  "MSSQL and large INSERT statements"
 date:   2012-08-17
-extract: "There are several different ways of inserting data in MSSQL.
+excerpt: "There are several different ways of inserting data in MSSQL.
 In this post I explore several ways of inserting data and examine how they perform."
 canonical: http://blog.staticvoid.co.nz/2012/8/17/mssql_and_large_insert_statements
 redirect_from:
   - 2012/8/17/mssql_and_large_insert_statements